 Lucius’ shoulder grazed a corner.
-On his right, he heard the incessant screams of a terrified baby, on his left a blocked doorway led to the governor’s private office.
+On his right, he heard the incessant screams of a terrified baby, on his left a blocked doorway leading to the governor’s private office.
 An explosion rocked the ship.
 He banged his head against the wall and struggled to stay conscious.
 With a fist, he pounded the closed door.

 The shrieks dwindled to a whimper wafting from the open doorway.
 Lucius turned, rose to his feet, and staggered in.

 Dressed in prison garb, Lucius awoke to a light beam focused on his eyes.
 He sat up, cupping his hands over his face as his prosthetic feet hit the cold stone floor.